-Following consultations with Parties in 2016 and early 2017 the following significant events are being suggested for inclusion within the remainder of the Decade under a number of themes, as follows:
+It was agreed that significant events within the remainder of the Decade be located within a number of themes, as follows:

-1. Politics and Parliaments.
+1. Politics and Parliaments

 The Irish Convention of August 1917 - March 1918.
 The Convention met in City Hall.
 General Election of 1918.
 First meeting of Dáil Eireann in the Mansion House in January 1919.